Skip to content

 While many best practices for cookie banners exist, there’s no one correct approach.
 “You need to be aware of what regulations, guidelines, and policies are relevant to your business,” says Usercentrics Director of Product, Eike Paulat.
 “These may overlap depending on what industry you’re in and how international your operations are.”

-Clarifying your obligations from the start makes it easier to design a cookie banner that achieves privacy compliance and aligns with your broader goals.
-Here’s what to consider before you begin:
+Clarifying your obligations from the start makes it easier to design a cookie banner that achieves privacy compliance and enables you to easily maintain it, and aligns with your broader goals.
+Here’s what to consider before you begin.

-- Which privacy laws apply to you: Once you know where your users are located, identify which laws are relevant to your practices.
-Regulations like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) have different rules for consent, transparency, and personal data processing that influence how you should design your banner.
+Once you know where your users are located, identify which laws are relevant to your practices.
+Regulations like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) have different rules for consent, transparency, and personal data processing that influence how you should design your banner and its content.

-- How opt-in rates impact marketing performance: Generally, the higher your consent acceptance levels, the more data you can collect to optimize your marketing strategies.
-Factors like the location of your target market and users’ attitudes toward data privacy will impact these levels.
-For example, websites collect the highest amount of data in the US, where most states follow an opt-out model and fewer users take the extra step to decline.
+Generally, the higher your consent acceptance levels, the more data you can collect to optimize your marketing initiatives.
+Factors like the location of your target market and users’ attitudes toward data privacy will impact opt-in rates

-- Your cookie consent goals: While the laws set boundaries, you still have some choice over banner design.
-For instance, many websites have adopted a “consent or pay” model in which users agree to cookies in exchange for free access to content.
-Where this flexibility exists, your banner design should reflect your business priorities, whether that’s fostering trust or maximizing data collection.
+While the laws set boundaries, you still have some choice over banner design.
+For instance, many websites have adopted a “consent or pay” model in which users can agree to cookie use, e.g. to enable targeted advertising, in exchange for free access to content.

 Now that you’ve clarified your legal responsibilities, the next step is to design your cookie consent banner so it meets privacy compliance requirements in practice.
 Doing so is essential for protecting your business and avoiding hefty fines.
-For instance, the French Data Protection Authority (CNIL) charged TikTok a EUR 5 million penalty in 2023.
+Companies ranging from tech giants like Google and Meta to smaller ecommerce platforms have been fined for noncompliant consent management regarding cookie use.

-Here are two tips for translating regulations into a compliant website notice.
+Here are a couple of tips for translating regulations into a compliant website notice.

 Without a clear understanding of the law, it’s easy to design a cookie notice that appears compliant but fails under scrutiny.
 You must not only be familiar with the requirements but also correctly interpret all the individual terms, definitions, and requirements.